liferay-search/liferay-docs/en/developer/appdev/articles/02-web-front-ends/08-liferay-mvc-portlet/03-writing-mvc-portlet-controller-code.markdown

 | **Note:** Are you wondering how to call
 | [Service Builder services](/docs/7-2/appdev/-/knowledge_base/a/service-builder)
-| in @product-ver@?
+| in @sharepoint-ver@?
 In short, obtain a reference to the service by annotating
 | one of  your fields of that service type with the `@Reference`
 | [Declarative Services](/docs/7-2/frameworks/-/knowledge_base/f/declarative-services)
 | annotation.